Lin-Rexter/AudioConverter/README.md

 ### English
 ```
 1. Run exe file will display audio files in the current directory(mp3, flac, wav, aac, m4a, wma, ogg).
-2. Enter the name or the full path or number(If the current directory have audio file,will display) of audio file to convert.
+2. Enter the name or the full path or number(If there are audio files in the current directory, it will show) of audio file to convert.
-3. Enter the new name of new audio file or use original name.
+3. Enter the new name of converted audio file or use original name.
 4. Choose the format of new audio file.
 5. Enter the path of new audio file.
 ```